ihmeuw/vivarium_research/docs/source/models/cause.rst

       when there are multiple ways out of a state (LTBI)
    #.
 Update transition rate section to reflect feedback
    #.
 Include formulas discussed in office hours for incidence/hazards and
-      then link out to surv. analysis page
+      then link out to survey. analysis page
    #.
 Change remission example to diarrheal disease

 Once a cause model structure is specified, data is needed to inform its states